romland/Troves/README.md

 Inventory management (for at home).
 There are many like it, but this one is mine.

-My use-cases were:
+My use-cases are:
 `Do I have that, where the heck is it?` and
 `What does it do and why did I buy it?` [1]

-I am no fan of data-entry, so adding new products/items should be as automated as possible (using any device).
-Most of the effort of making this app went into creating a pleasant and fast work-flow.
-To achieve this, Troves optionally uses various tools like object classification, OCR, background removal, and language models under the hood.
+I hate data-entry, so creating my inventory and then adding new products/items should be as automated as humanly possible.
+Most of the effort of making Troves went into creating that pleasant and fast work-flow.
+To achieve this, Troves optionally uses various tools like object classification, OCR, background removal, segmentation, vision, voice and language models under the hood.

-[1]: There's also a primal satisfaction in simply admiring my stuff; swimming through a hoard of tools, books, and components like Scrooge McDuck.
-This is the digital equivalent: inspect and appreciate your sh*t without having to drag 20 boxes out of the attic.
+[1]: There's also that primal satisfaction in simply admiring my stuff; swimming through a hoard of tools, books, and components like Scrooge McDuck.
+This is a digital equivalent: inspect and appreciate your sh*t without having to drag 20 boxes out of the attic.

 _This readme is very much a work in progress; it's currently not organized or complete at all._
 _Also: Quite a few of the more recent bits are written by an LLM acting as a sales person, which is very cringe.
 I will deal with it._